tbm/homepage/content/debian/kirkwood/qnap/ts-41x/faq.md

 is not supported at all.
 * TS-x31+ series (TS-231+ and TS-431+) and TS-x31P series (TS-131P,
 TS-231P and TS-431P) use an Annapurna Labs Alpine AL-212 chip.
-There has been some work by consulting company Free Electrons on Alpine but currently support is too basic.
+There has been some work by consulting company Bootlin on Alpine but currently support is too basic.

 While none of the current ARM-based devices from QNAP work with Debian,